 Plea-bargaining in Nevada often begins very early in a case’s pretrial stage.
 Plea-bargaining may last a few days or many months depending on the seriousness of the charges, the evidence, and any new developments.
 Last-minute negotiations often take place right outside the courtroom.

-When both sides agree on a plea bargain, the defendant usually will plead guilty or “no contest” to a lesser charge with a reduced sentence.
-This way the defendant avoids the time and expense of trial and the risk of getting a guilty verdict on the original charges.
+When both sides agree on a plea bargain, you usually will plead guilty or “no contest” to a lesser charge with a reduced sentence.
+This way you avoid

-4.1.
-Examples of common plea bargains in Las Vegas
+Examples of common plea bargains